Amin Nazari

-Amin Nazari (امین نظری; born 26 April 1993) is a professional footballer who plays as a midfielder for the Philippines national team.
+Amin Nazari (امین نظری; born 26 April 1993) is a professional footballer who plays as a midfielder.
+Born in Sweden, he has represented the Philippines national team.

 His brother Omid is also a footballer who used to play for Malmö FF.

 Club career

 Malmö FF

 Nazari began playing football at Malmö FF at the age of five.
 He made his way up to the first team and made his Allsvenskan debut in a match against Mjällby AIF on 20 April 2011.
 Nazari signed a 2 1/2-year first team contract on 4 May 2011, keeping him at the club until the end of the 2013 season.
 He made his UEFA debut on 26 July 2011 in the 2011–12 UEFA Champions League third qualifying round against Rangers F.C.
 Nazari saw much more limited play during the 2012 season due to high competition in the central midfield.
 He only played one match during the season, a goalless home draw against BK Häcken.
 Back in Malmö FF during the 2014 season, Nazari made sporadic substitution appearances, adding up to a total of ten matches during the league season.